Judgment Day (2002)

 The 2002 Judgment Day was the fourth Judgment Day professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
 It took place on May 19, 2002, at the Gaylord Entertainment Center in Nashville, Tennessee.
-This event was the promotion's very first pay-per-view held under the WWE name after the change from its previous name, World Wrestling Federation (WWF), two weeks prior to the event, although promotional materials produced before May 10, 2002, still bore the WWF logo.
-Thus, it was the first WWE PPV to take place after the end of the Attitude Era.
-The theme song for this event was the song “Broken” by the hard rock band 12 Stones.
+This was the first PPV event to be held under the "WWE" name, after the company abandoned their "WWF" trademark dispute with the World Wide Fund for Nature (WWF) on May 6, 2002.
+Some materials for the event were created before this name change, such as "WWF" promotional posters.

 Nine matches were contested at the event.
 Two matches were promoted as main events; one match from each brand.
 In the main event from SmackDown!, The Undertaker defeated Hollywood Hulk Hogan to win the WWE Undisputed Championship.
 In the main event from Raw, Stone Cold Steve Austin defeated Ric Flair and Big Show in a handicap match.
 Other prominent matches included Triple H defeating Chris Jericho in a Hell in a Cell match, Edge defeating Kurt Angle in a hair vs. hair match, and in the opening bout, Eddie Guerrero defeated Rob Van Dam to retain Raw's Intercontinental Championship.

 Production

 Background

 Judgment Day was first held by World Wrestling Entertainment (WWE) as the 25th In Your House pay-per-view (PPV) in October 1998.
 It then returned in May 2000 as its own event, establishing Judgment Day as the promotion's annual May PPV.
 The 2002 event was the fourth event in the Judgment Day chronology and was held on May 19 at the Gaylord Entertainment Center in Nashville, Tennessee.

-The 2002 Judgment Day was the promotion's very first PPV held under the WWE name, as the promotion was renamed from World Wrestling Federation (WWF) to WWE just two weeks before the event.
-It was also the first Judgment Day held during the brand extension that was introduced in March, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
+The 2002 Judgment Day was the promotion's first PPV held under the WWE name, as the promotion was renamed from World Wrestling Federation (WWF) to WWE just two weeks before the event.
+It was also the first Judgment Day held during the brand split that was introduced in March, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw and SmackDown!, on which wrestlers were exclusively assigned to perform.
 The 2002 event in turn featured wrestlers from both brands.